What We Can Do

 Use raft foundations when:

-- Soil bearing capacity is low and a strip foundation would be too wide.
+- Soil bearing capacity is low and a strip foundation would be economically too wide.

 - Loads are closely spaced or heavy (e.g., in commercial or heavy buildings).

-- There is a basement planned or a risk of differential settlement.
+- There is a risk of differential settlement.